An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Preliminaries

 where the pointwise value of the noise $\epsilon$ is normally distributed with mean $0$ and variance $\sigma^2$ for some $\sigma > 0$.
 A popular approach to solve~\cref{inverse_add} is to find a MAP estimator for $u$~\cite{Getreuer:2012}.
 Noting that the conditional probability density $p(f|u)$ is given by

 we can compute the MAP estimator for $u$ as follows:

-where we used the Bayes' theorem in the first equality, and $\phi (u) = - \log p(u)$ is the prior on $u$.
+where we used the Bayes' theorem in the first equality, and $\phi (u) = - \log p(u)$ is the prior on $u$, an a priori assumption on the likelihood of $u$.
 If we set $\phi(u)$ by the total variation of $u$~(see, e.g.,~\cite{LP:2020} for the definition of the total variation), then the last line of~\cref{MAP_ROF} becomes the celebrated Rudin--Osher--Fatemi model~\cite{ROF:1992}.
+We note that other choices of $\phi (u)$ in~\cref{MAP_ROF} may yield denoising models of different purposes such as~\cite{BKP:2010,SKC:2003}.

 Meanwhile, one may consider a situation that the noise in $f$ is multiplicative.
 We assume that

 where $u > 0$ and the pointwise value of the noise $\epsilon$ follows the gamma distribution of mean $1$ and variance $\sigma^2$.
 Proceeding similarly to~\cref{MAP_ROF}, a MAP estimator for $u$ satisfying~\cref{inverse_mult} can be characterized as a solution of the following Aubert--Aujol model~\cite{AA:2008}: